 The Everglades Literacy Program is a comprehensive K-12 framework that offers students the opportunity to explore, experiment and enjoy learning about the world that surrounds them.
 By embedding conservation as core value in schools, The Everglades Foundation provides the next generation the knowledge and passion needed to continue restoration efforts in future years.

-Currently, The Everglades Literacy Program is in 20 different Florida school districts, has trained over 2,300 teachers, and has the potential to reach 100,000 students.
+Currently, The Everglades Literacy Program is in over 20 different Florida school districts, has trained over 2,300 teachers, and has the potential to reach 100,000 students.

 The John Marshall Everglades Internship Program is an 8-week Everglades intensive program for undergraduate students.
 The Students learn all aspects of the Everglades ecosystem and its restoration through in-depth field experiences, invaluable networking opportunities, and capstone projects.